-Year 10 and Year 11 students focus on three areas of study.
-Starting with patterns moving on to text in art.
+Three areas of study.
+Starting with Patterns moving on to Text in Art.
 The third element is the external set exam towards the end of year 11.
 The exam covers a selection of outcomes that students can select from.